SWelland1/Project2/README.md

 ![Color pallet](images/Coolars%20Pallete.png)

-- The main theme colours were Argentinian Blue (#35A7FF) and Carrot Orange (#F39237) to create a loud and bright colour scheme to make the game look exciting and engaging to the user.
+- The main theme colours were Black (#000) and Carrot Orange (#F39237) creating an inviting environment to play the game.
 - Dark Blue (#1F01B9) was then used as border for each card to clearly define each card.
-- Sky Blue (#87CEEB) was used initally as the background for each card to make the cards easily readable and as a neutral colour before they were truned Lime Green or Red so the user can quickly and easily tell if they were right or wrong as green is typically associated with correct and red with incorrect.
+- Sky Blue (#87CEEB) was used initally as the background for each card as a constrast to the Black backgorund, making it easily readable.
+The cards then turn Green or Red so the user can quickly and easily tell if they were right or wrong as green is correct and red with incorrect.

 #### Typography

 ![New Amsterdam Font](images/New%20Amsterdam%20Font.png)

-- Google font's 'New Amsterdam' was used for the headings and buttons as the block capitals look similar to the fonts used in retro games, making the website look instantly like a game so the user may quickly have a sense of the webpage's purpose.
+- Google font's 'New Amsterdam'.

 ![Nunito Font](images/Nunito%20Font.png)

-- Google font's 'Nunito' was used for any instructional text as the spacing and clarity of the letters makes the text easy to read and therefore will help the user understand any information easily.

 ## Testing

 ### Validation

 * [HTML Validator](https://validator.w3.org/) was run the page to determine any HTML errors.
-The only error found was a warning that there wasn't a heading element as the direct child of a section for the start and game sections.
-However, there are cases where this is acceptable, paticularly in the case of links or buttons.
-More information can be found [here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/section)

 ![html validation](images/W3C%20vaildator.png)